WHY I WISH I ELOPED

 To save on catering out at the rurally located ranch, my aunt (who is an amazing cook) offered to cook some savory comfort food.
 It was delicious, but my aunt couldn’t enjoy the day as a guest and honored family member.
 Also, my mother?
 I later found out that she didn’t enjoy the day at all because she was so busy trying to manage things.
 Particularly while I was gone getting my hair and makeup done.

-“You HAVE to invite Aunt Carol!”.
+“You HAVE to invite Aunt Carol!”

+Okay, I don’t have an Aunt Carol, but I got SO much flack from several collective people about who I should and shouldn’t invite.
+This was probably the biggest factor in me wishing I had eloped.
+I had calls from family members pressuring me to invite people that had flaked out on me during some of the biggest moments of my life.
+I also had some people call my husband and end up nosing their way in with an invite because Brian’s the nicest person on the planet.
 I even had some in-laws bring uninvited guests that I had never met, despite being told multiple times that we didn’t have the room/budget.
 That led to a minor scene being caused as place cards were handed out, and in turn kicked some people out of their seats.
 Yeah, if you’re reading this and brought along those guests, you know who you are. #iamstillnothappy

 The dance floor was divided.